100% Spelt Italian Bread (fresh milled)

 Instructions

-• Mix together all ingredients EXCEPT THE YEAST for 5 minutes, in mixer or by hand.
+• Mix together all ingredients EXCEPT THE YEAST for 3 minutes with the WIRE WHIP or WHISK, in mixer or by hand.
 It will be wet and sticky!

 • Sprinkle the yeast into the dough, and mix or knead for another 5 minutes.
 Your dough will be VERY WET.